gem/oq-engine/docs/effective-realizations.rst

 consider the simplest possible situation, when there are two tectonic region types in the logic tree file, but the engine contains only sources of one tectonic region type.
-Let us assume that for the first tectonic region type (T1) the GMPE logic tree file contains 3 GMPEs A, B, C and for the second tectonic region type (T2) the GMPE logic tree file contains 2 GMPEs D, E. The total number of realizations is
+Let us assume that for the first tectonic region type (T1) the GMPE logic tree file contains 3 GMPEs (A, B, C) and for the second tectonic region type (T2) the GMPE logic tree file contains 2 GMPEs (D, E).
+The total number of realizations is

   `total_num_rlzs = 3 * 2 = 6`